JustPrix/WDB/README.md

 ## Description

 This repo is a compilation of all code taught in `The Web Developer Bootcamp 2020` by Colt Steel.
-The languages used up to now are:
+The technologies used up to now are:

 - HTML
 - CSS -> Bootstrap
 - Javascript
 - Node.JS -> NPM
+- ExpressJS

 By the end of the course, one should have enough knowledge to embark into a web development journey.

-Currently, 418 of 674 classes complete.
+Currently, 432 of 674 classes complete.

 <!-- Repo for the bootcamp WDB 2020 by Colt Steel. -->